 Quotes to like or puzzle over: “There comes a time when you realize that everything is a dream, and only those things preserved in writing have any possibility of being real.” ― James Salter, All That Is

 The Woods and Words Today.
 While we continue to wait for official election results.
-Covid 19 end days.
+Covid 19-end days.
 The next turn around the corner.

 Female Northern Flicker.
 Came upon this neglected shot I made a few years ago.
 I was alerted by a neighbor that the flickers were migrating through the area.
 Lying on my belly in my small blind (set up overnight on her property), I was able to capture a few shots of these beautiful ground feeders.
 Thanks Melissa Starbuck.
-And thanks, David Moynahan.
+And thank you, David Moynahan.

 They breathe mild the high firs